eborchardt/bleFTMS/README.md

 * Serial debugging output

 ### Usage
-To use bleFTMS to send the data from your treadmill, you only need a could of commands:
+To use bleFTMS to send the data from your treadmill, you only need a couple of commands:
 ##### Initialize the BLE services
     initBLE();